projectcalico/calico/master/getting-started/kubernetes/installation/hardway/configure-ip-pools.md

 **IP Pools** are ranges of IP addresses that {{site.prodname}} uses for **Workload Endpoints**.

 When we stood up the Kubernetes cluster, we set the Pod CIDR, which is the range of IP addresses Kubernetes thinks the pods should be in.
-Many Kubernetes components use this setting to determine if an IP belongs to a pod, so it is important that all IP Pools we configure are subsets of the Pod CIDR.
+Many Kubernetes components use this setting to determine if an IP belongs to a pod, so you normally want all IP Pools you configure to be subsets of the Pod CIDR.

 Let's define 2 IP Pools for use in this cluster.
 You can have a production-ready {{site.prodname}} install with only a single pool, but we define 2 so that we can show advanced networking later in this guide.